migue-afk/openotes/docs/tester/index.md

 ---
-title: Code
+title: "Instalación"
-parent: UI Components
-nav_order: 5
+nav_order: 1
+parent: "Guía"
+has_children: true
 ---

 # Code
 {: .no_toc }